 There’s a dedicated boating lake for children at Regent’s Park, open on weekends, bank holidays, and during school holidays from late March to late October.

-I personally love walking around the lake during the off-season when nature is at its finest.
-The views are absolutely stunning, especially during the golden hours of autumn and winter…
+I love strolling around the lake during the off-season when nature really shows off.
+The views are breathtaking—especially during autumn’s golden glow or winter’s crisp light.

 The zoo